All Episodes

 All it takes is a little bit of strength and courage.

-You know, I'm I'm I'm actually confident.
+You know, I'm actually confident.

 I asked Trump last night.

-I said, All right, you fulfilled your promise on releasing the judges' names.
+I said, all right, you fulfilled your promise on releasing the judges' names.

-And he said, I'm that's that's my agenda.
+And he said, that's my agenda.

-I'm of course I mean it.
+Of course, I mean it.

 I want all of it done.